isso-comments/isso/docs/docs/extras/advanced-integration.rst

     window.Isso.fetchComments()

-It will delete all comments under the thread but not the PostBox, fetch comments with `data-isso-id` attribute of element `section#isso-thread` (if that attribute not exists, fallback to `window.location.pathname`), then fill comments into the thread.
-In other words, you should change `data-isso-id` attribute of element `section#isso-thread` (or modify the pathname with `location.pushState`) before you can get new comments.
+It will delete all comments under the thread but not the PostBox, fetch comments with `data-isso-id` attribute of the element `section#isso-thread` (if that attribute does not exist, fallback to `window.location.pathname`), then fill comments into the thread.
+In other words, you should change `data-isso-id` attribute of the element `section#isso-thread` (or modify the pathname with `location.pushState`) before you can get new comments.
 And the thread element itself should *NOT* be touched or removed.